AntoineDargier/Automatic-Speech-Recognition/README.md

 * a Wav2Vec file, with the code to use the Wav2Vec2.0 model from HuggingFace
 * the poster we presented in January
 * the report summarising all the project
+* the slides used for the presentation.
+The link to the video is in the mail.